CUFCTL/mlbd/skills/palmetto-cluster.md

 ### Data Storage

 When you are logged in, your default directory is your home directory `/home/$USER`.
 You can use this directory for long-term storage; however, you should not run jobs (or other tasks that perform I/O) in your home directory.
 Instead, use the scratch directories located at `/scratch2/$USER` and `/scratch3/$USER`.
-There is also a `/scratch1` but it is a parallel filesystem, which we do not need currently.

 The downside of the scratch directories is that they will not keep your data permanently; however, as long as you work on your data at least once every 30 days, you will not lose it.
 You can also backup your data in your home directory from time to time.

 Below are a few aliases that are useful to have in your `.bashrc`.
 This script is in your home directory, and it is run when you login, so this kind of setup gives you a few shortcuts when working with the scratch directories.
 ```
+alias scratch1="cd /scratch1/$USER/"
 alias scratch2="cd /scratch2/$USER/"
 alias scratch3="cd /scratch3/$USER/"
+alias scratch4="cd /scratch4/$USER/"
 ```

 ### Modules